CloudLabsAI-Azure/Udacity/Cloud-Native-Architect/Gettingstarted.md

 # Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine and lab guide will get loaded in your browser.
-Use this virtual machine throughout the workshop to perform the the lab.
+1. The cloud lab (virtual machine) is a **sandbox environment** and thus has a limited session duration, as shown near the header above.
+Use this cloud lab to do **all exercises and the project in this course**.
+Read the **Terms of Use** on the preceding page to acknowledge the features and restrictions of using this machine.

 2. To get the lab environment details, you can select **Environment Details** tab.